Prep10 min

 Slice a loaf of French or sourdough bread in half lengthwise.

 Sourdough is the Central Coast move.
 The tangy flavor plays well with smoky tri tip.
-French bread works too - softer inside, crunchier outside.
+French bread works too, softer inside, crunchier outside.

 2. 2